WildCodeSchool/cdajs-2405-projet-pulseform/README.md

 ### Running the app (backend, frontend, bdd)
-To run the backend app, launch the script start.sh in the main folder
+To run the app, launch the script start.sh in the main folder
 ```
-./start.sh
+npm run pulse
 ```